 “If I’m champion of the toilets…what does it make you, when I kick the fucking shit out of you?”

 This is what I’d call ‘Prime Boyka’.
 Having watched a huge amount of Adkins across films and YouTube, I’m aware that his ‘Boyka muscle’ isn’t natural for him, and puts a lot of strain on keeping the the speed and agility up.
 But you wouldn’t know watching this.
 You can tell he loves the character.
 Even if you don’t want to watch the film, you need to watch the fights.
 The choreography and camera work know how to show off Adkins and boy do they.
+Then there’s how well the acrobatics and flips merge with the strikes; beautiful physicality and a compelling character.

 If you’re into action films and martial arts, you really should try out this guy’s films.
 And do it legally too if you can.
 This industry needs support, and the people involved aren’t living Hollywood lives.